FernandoBRdgz/datasciencecoursera/007 Regression Models/Quiz/Week2_Quiz.md

 Answer: -12.973

-1. If my X from a linear regression is measured in centimeters and I convert it to meters what would happen to the slope coefficient?
+**7. If my X from a linear regression is measured in centimeters and I
+    convert it to meters what would happen to the slope coefficient?**

 -   It would get multiplied by 100.